 The timing of this release is notable.
 The PS4 update landed alongside a much more significant firmware drop for the PS5 and PS5 Pro, which introduced PSSR 2, an upgraded version of Sony's PlayStation Spectral Super Resolution upscaling technology.
 The PS5 Pro update brings enhanced visual fidelity to supported titles, making it the clear headline act of this firmware cycle.

 By comparison, PS4 firmware 13.50 is a footnote.
-But its existence still carries meaning for the millions of players who have not yet moved to current-gen hardware.
+But its existence still carries meaning for the millions of players who haven't yet moved to current-gen hardware.

 PS5 Pro PSSR 2 toggle option